SEN Information Report

 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENCo know as necessary.

-- Writing Individual Provision Maps (with input from the SENCo), and sharing and reviewing these with parents at least once each term and planning for the next term.
+- Writing class provision maps (with input from the SENCo), and sharing and reviewing individual targets with parents at least once each term and planning for the next term.

 - Ensuring that all staff working with your child in school is helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.